mehdibha/folio/README.md

 - [ ] Collect emails to continue reading an article
 - [ ] Improve SEO and lighthouse score
 - [ ] Auth + comments
+- [ ] PWA
 - [ ] Switch from react-notion-x to a custom component
-- [ ] Add themes and variants for components
+- [ ] Add templates and variants for components
-- [ ] PWA
 - [ ] implement i18n
 - [ ] Make a website to generate notionfolios from it directly